 - Affordable plans

-- Limited integration options–for instance, you can only use Zyro’s online store to enable online ordering
+- Limited integration options–for instance, you can only use Hostinger’s online store to enable online ordering

 - Basic blog feature, which could hinder search engine optimization efforts

-Pricing: Zyro has two pricing plans, Website ($3.29/month) and Business ($4.99/month).
-With annual billing and extra discounts, the price drops significantly.
-They seem to offer extra discounts on a daily basis, so don’t let the “Deal ends in…” warning send you into a panic – chances are they’ll still be there tomorrow!
+Pricing: Hostinger’s pricing starts at ($2.99/month).
+They seem to offer this discounted pricing on a daily basis, so don’t let the “Deal ends in…” warning send you into a panic – chances are it’ll still be there tomorrow!

 BentoBox is the first specialized restaurant site builder on the list.
 It’s an all-around digital restaurant platform that provides POS, marketing, and online ordering services.